wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-microsoft-purview-message-encryption/includes/5-add-organizational-branding-encrypted-email-messages.md

  -  Introductory text.
  -  Disclaimer text.
  -  URL for Your organization's privacy statement.
- -  Text in the OME portal.
+ -  Text in the message encryption portal.
- -  Logo that appears in the email message and OME portal, or whether to use a logo at all.
+ -  Logo that appears in the email message and encryption portal, or whether to use a logo at all.
- -  Background color in the email message and OME portal.
+ -  Background color in the email message and encryption portal.

 You can also revert back to the default look and feel at any time.